-Research within Youth Justice
+Research within Youth Justice and Victim Support

 The Department of Youth Justice and Victim Support supports research that strengthens evidence-based decision-making and contributes to effective policy and practice.